RECHE23/NumPy-Neural-Network/README.md

 These features collectively enable you to construct, train, and evaluate neural network models across various domains while gaining insights into machine learning concepts and techniques.

+## Roadmap

+Here are the next features I intend to implement:

+- [ ] Weight initialization module with support:
+  - [ ] Glorot/Xavier uniform
+  - [ ] Glorot/Xavier normal
+  - [ ] He/Kaiming uniform
+  - [ ] He/Kaiming normal
+  - [ ] Orthogonal
+- [ ] Additional loss functions:
+  - [ ] HuberLoss : Combines MSE and MAE to be less sensitive to outliers.
+  - [ ] Hinge loss : A loss function used for "maximum-margin" classification.
+- [ ] Regularization methods:
+  - [ ] L1 regularization : Adds a penalty equal to the absolute value of the weights to the loss function.
+  - [ ] L2 regularization: Adds a penalty equal to the square of the weights to the loss function.
+  - [ ] Elastic net regularization: Combines L1 and L2 regularization.
+- [ ] Additional callbacks:
+  - [ ] Early stopping : Stop training early if model performance stops improving on a validation set.
+  - [ ] Model checkpoint : Save model checkpoints during training at defined intervals.
+  - [ ] Learning rate scheduler : Dynamically adjust learning rate at different epochs using a schedule.
+- [ ] Additional normalization modules:
+  - [ ] Layer normalization : Normalization across the features and channels for each sample in a batch.
+  - [ ] Instance normalization : Normalization across each channel for each sample in a batch.
+  - [ ] Group normalization : Splits channels into groups and normalizes within each group for each sample in a batch.
+- [ ] Additional modules:
+  - [ ] 1D Convolution, batch normalization and pooling.
+  - [ ] Reccurent layers such as RNN, LSTM and GRU.
+- [ ] Better and more detailed examples:
+  - [ ] Jupyter notebooks with various models and datasets
+  - [ ] Comparison of performance between NumPy Neural Network, PyTorch and Tensorflow.
+- [ ] Support for regression.

 ## Contributing